 Shrimps and eggs are good sources of cholesterol when eaten in moderation.
 Other healthy sources include omega-3 fatty acids in fatty fish and fish oil or flax seed oil supplements, olive oil, and coconut oil.

-Alternatively, you can take a thyroid support complex, which include iodine, zinc, cooper, selenium, kelp, as well as energy boosting ingredients such as vitamin B12, schrisandra powder and ashwagandha root powder.
+Alternatively, you can take a thyroid support complex, which include natural underactive thyroid treatment such as iodine, zinc, cooper, selenium, kelp, as well as energy boosting ingredients such as vitamin B12, schrisandra powder, and ashwagandha root powder.

 Avoid Environmental Toxins